Pravash-444/Retail-Enterprise-Analytics/docs/DataFlow.md

 GoldReturnsSummary
 ```

-This naming convention reflects the actual table names implemented in the Fabric Warehouse.
+These names reflect the actual table names implemented in the Fabric Warehouse.

 ---